-We’re unique, we’re peer lead & community based.
+We’re unique, we’re peer led

 Most of our staff and volunteers have either current or past experience of injecting or using drugs.
-This means our services are delivered with empathy and understanding from people who have shared experiences, it also provides opportunity for the community to get involved in a service that means something to them and will benefit others.
+This means our services are delivered with empathy and understanding from people who have shared experiences, it also provides an opportunity for the community to get involved in a service that means something to them and will benefit others….

 Our people